MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 ---
 # Tutorial: Use Build Insights to troubleshoot build time and function inlining problems

-Use Build Insights **Functions** view to troubleshoot the impact of function inlining on build time.
+Use Build Insights **Functions** view to troubleshoot the impact of function inlining on build time in your C++ projects.

 ## Prerequisites